District 4, Ho Chi Minh City

 District 4 (Quận 4, Quận Tư) was the smallest urban district (quận) of Ho Chi Minh City, the largest city in Vietnam.
 The Saigon Port is located here.

 As of 2010, the district had a population of 183,261 and a total area of 4 km^{2}.
 A number of large apartment buildings have been built over the past decade in District 4 including Rivergate Residence, Millenium, Galaxy 9, and Icon 56.

 Geographical location

 District 4 is a triangular cay, surrounded by rivers and canals.
 It bordered the city of Thủ Đức to the northeast by Saigon River, District 1 to the northwest by Bến Nghé Channel, and District 7 with District 8 to the south by Tẻ Canal.

 There were 10 wards in District 4.

-Before January 11, 1985, the district consisted of five wards, namely:
+Before January 11, 1985, the district consisted of five wards: